 Maxwell Biotech Venture Fund’s Portfolio Company, Infectex, Enrolls First Multi-Drug Resistant Tuberculosis (MDR-TB) Patients in Pivotal Clinical Trial of SQ109, Licensed from Sequella

 LabCorp Enters Into License Agreement with Sequella for use of B-SMART™ Technology to develop Rapid Tuberculosis Antimicrobial Susceptibility Test

 Welcome to Sequella

 Sequella is a clinical stage antiinfectives company focused on discovering, developing, and commercializing improved treatments for serious infectious diseases.
 The company leverages its global influence, R&D platforms and infectious disease expertise to proactively address emerging health threats.
-Through focused execution, clear commercialization pathways, and strategic partnerships with global pharmaceuticals and NGO's, Sequella is working to commercialize a broad product portfolio designed to treat infectious disease threats with significant market opportunity.
+Through focused execution, clear commercialization pathways, and strategic partnerships with local and global pharmaceutical companies, Sequella is working to commercialize a broad product portfolio designed to treat infectious disease threats with significant market opportunity.

 Sequella's growth strategy leverages a strong management team and core competencies in chemistry, microbiology, molecular biology, infectious diseases, and product development.
 The company's product portfolio addresses disease areas of known or suspected infectious etiology:

 Mycobacterium tuberculosis infections including drug-suceptible TB, multidrug-resistant TB (MDR-TB), and extremely drug-resistant TB (XDR-TB) indications.
 Products in our pipeline include two drug candidates that have each completed a phase 2 clinical trial (SQ109, Sutezolid), one preclinical drug candidate (SQ609), and a novel rapid antibiotic susceptibility test (B-SMART™).